hijyun/hijyun/README.md

 Hi, I'm Jihyun Kim(Gianna)! 😊✨

-I've thrived in a fast-growing startup, experienced small and large teams, and grown with the company.
-Currently an AI Researcher Intern, I focus on time series forecasting and natural language processing.
-Passionate about turning AI concepts into real-world solutions and love learning through effective communication! ( ᐢ˙꒳​˙ᐢ )
+I thrived in a fast-growing startup, experienced small and large teams, and grown with the company as an AI Engineer.
+Currently as a Machine Learning Researcher Intern, I focus on time series forecasting.
+I am passionate about turning AI concepts into real-world solutions and love learning through effective communication! ( ᐢ˙꒳​˙ᐢ )

 <br>

 ## About Me (＾º◡º＾❁)

 - 🎓 Graduated from Dongduk Women's University with a bachelor's degree in Statistics and Information Science.
-- 📈 Interests in Time Series Forecasting and NLP
+- 📈 Interests in Time Series Forecasting and NLP.
-- 🚀 Passionate about deploying AI models into services
+- 🚀 Passionate about deploying AI models into services.

 <br>